Skin lesion of blastomycosis

 Causes of Skin lesion of blastomycosis

-The fungus enters the body through the lungs, infecting them.
+The fungus enters the body through the lungs and infects them.
 In some people, the fungus then spreads (disseminates) to other areas of the body.
-The infection may affect the skin, bones and joints, genitourinary tract, and other systems.
+The infection may affect the skin, bones and joints, genitals and urinary tract, and other systems.
 Skin symptoms are a sign of widespread (disseminated) blastomycosis.

 Skin lesion of blastomycosis Symptoms